High-Intensity Training

 Strength training focuses more on developing neuromuscular and technical skills to lift as much weight as possible.
 Here, intensity is the most crucial parameter, while density is the least relevant.
 On the other hand, hypertrophy training pays more attention to the biochemical and hormonal-metabolic stimuli induced by exercise.
 In this case, volume and density also play significant roles.

-Calculating and Managing High Intensity in Bodybuilding
+Calculating and Managing Intensity in Bodybuilding

 Calculating high intensity in bodybuilding involves determining your 1RMax and then working within 85-100% of that value.
 However, not everyone is capable of finding their 1RMax due to various reasons, such as being a beginner or having joint or tendon issues.
 In such cases, one can empirically estimate their maximum.